Positive Reinforcement vs Balanced Dog Training

 - Balances the use of rewards and corrections during training

-- Stops unwanted behavior with a training collar when needed
+- Stops unwanted behavior with a training collar for dogs when needed

 - Inspires willingness in your dog to train again.
 Just make sure you always end your training on a positive note.